msalvimjr/webpage-dcc/content/cool-science-stuff/_index.md

 ###  Some questions that have kept me awake at night (seriously)

-- [The alignment problem](https://www.youtube.com/watch?v=pYXy-A4siMw): *"How to steer AI systems towards humans' intended goals, preferences, or ethical principles?"* (Spoiler: it's **much** harder than it looks, and if we get it wrong on' the first try, humankind could be doomed.
+- [The alignment problem](https://www.youtube.com/watch?v=pYXy-A4siMw): *"How to steer AI systems towards humans' intended goals, preferences, or ethical principles?"* (Spoiler: it's **much** harder than it looks, and if we get it wrong on the first try, humankind could be doomed.
 No, seriously!)

 - [The Fermi paradox](https://waitbutwhy.com/2014/05/fermi-paradox.html): *"The discrepancy between the lack of conclusive evidence of advanced extraterrestrial life and the apparently high likelihood of its existence"*.